cultuurnet/stoplight-docs-authentication/docs/methods.md

 Which authentication method you need to use will in the first place be **determined by which API endpoint(s) you want to access**.

-There are 4 possible scenario's for an endpoint:
+There are 4 possible scenarios for an endpoint:

 1. The endpoint allows [client identification](#client-identification).
 You will only need to include your client id in the request and you don't need a token.
 2. The endpoint accepts both [user access tokens](#user-access-tokens) and [client access tokens](#client-access-tokens).
 You can pick whatever token type is best suited to your situation.
 See their respective documentation for more info.